Udaari: Legacy and impact

-Impact
+Hocane termed her role in the series as "her most impactful role".

 Udaari received global recognition due to its tackling the taboo themes with authenticity and sensitivity, which got it huge viewership and global acclaim.
 Following the success of Udaari, the producers invested in making series on taboo subjects for television such as Khuda Mera Bhi Hai (2016, deals with the status of intersex individuals in the society), Sammi (2017, deals with the evil practice of Vani) which was previously dominated by domestic stories.